Raghav-Guru/hadoopssl/README.md

 (Repeat the Step 7 for all the hosts which require cert)

-**Step 8**:  Sign the all csr created in Step 7 using the CA created in 'Step 2': (Repeat this step for each csr)
+**Step 8**:  Sign the all csr created in Step 7 using the CA created in 'Step 2':

     #openssl x509 -req -CA /root/CA/certs/ca.crt -CAkey /root/CA/private/ca.key -in <.csr file> -out <Hostname>.crt -days 365 -CAcreateserial
     #openssl x509 -in <Hostname>.crt -noout -text